-Quickly, he wrapped his hand in the sleeve of his long-sleeve western shirt, started the motor of his truck and drove home.
+Quickly, he wrapped his hand in the sleeve of his long-sleeve western shirt, started the motor of the truck and drove home.
 He’d failed.
 He’d failed.
 But then in the bathroom washing the blood off his hands and arms, he leaped back in terror.
 He didn’t know this person that was staring at him in the mirror.
-This was a wild-eyed crazyloco mad feral cat.
+This was a wild-eyed crazyloco mad feral cat!

 Then in Wyoming out in the middle of nowhere, a herd of antelope ran across the road in front of him.
 He slammed on his brakes, got his model 70 Winchester 30/06 and strapped on his .357 Magnum Smith & Wesson revolver, and took off after the antelope to kill all of them.

-He’d shoot one of the furthest pronghorn antelope, so they’d think the shooting was being done from over there, and then they’d come running towards him, and he’d kill three more with his rifle, then switch to his .357 Magnum and knock down six more, then rush out to cut the throats of the wounded.
+He’d shoot one of the furthest away pronghorn antelope, so they’d think the shooting was being done from over there, and then as they’d come running towards him, he’d kill three more with his rifle, then switch to his .357 Magnum and knock down six more, then rush out to cut the throats of the wounded with his big bowie knife.
 He knew what he was doing.
-He’d been taught at military school “onward Christian soldiers to war” was the All-American Way, and he finally wanted to fit in.
+He’d been taught at military school “onward Christian soldiers to war” was the All-American Way, and he finally decided that he wanted to fit in.

-And saying this was when he saw the Father Sun, the Right Eye of God, come up shooting such warmth and LoveAmor of Bright Golden Light to all the world that the wildflowers instantly opened up with big happy smiles.
+And saying this was when he saw the Father Sun, the Right Eye of God, come up shooting beams of Bright Golden Light with such warmth and LoveAmor to all the world that the wildflowers instantly opened up with big happy smiles.
 And the birds began chirping.
-And three of the just-spring-born little antelope began coming towards him.
-No doubt never having seen a human animal before.
+And the Tetons danced.
+And the three little just-spring-born antelope began coming towards him.
+No doubt never having seen a human before.

-And the antelope ShapeShifting into three little nine-year-old human girls with colorful Indian dresses and they smiled.
+And the three antelope ShapeShifted into three little nine-year-old human girls with colorful Indian dresses and they were smiling.

-He rubbed his eyes, thinking he’d gone crazyloco, but when he looked again he saw that they were now young white girls with sunflower dresses.
+He rubbed his eyes, thinking he’d gone crazyloco, but when he looked again he saw that the three little antelope were now young white girls with sunflower dresses.

-He laughed, and now they were little Asian girls, then little African girls, then all the different little girls of the whole world, and they were smiling.
-And they kept coming closer and closer to him with big smiles and such curiosity and Trust and LoveAmor that he was overwhelmed with joy.
+He laughed, and now they were little Asian girls, then little African girls, then all the different little girls of the whole world, and they were all, all, all smiling as they kept coming closer and closer to him with such curiosity and trust and LoveAmor that he was overwhelmed with joy.

-And the Jews had learned this when they’d taken their oral story and put it into written form, and this was why there’d been chaos with the Jews before the word.
+And the Jews had learned this when they’d taken their oral story and put it into written form, and this was why there’d been chaos before the word.
 The written word was Sacred.
-And so it was now for all us — Mexicans and Indians and Blacks and Asians and Whites — to put our own oral stories into written form, so we, too, could all then also consciously become the Chosen People of God.
+And so it was now for all us — Mexicans and Indians and Blacks and Asians and Whites — to put our own oral stories into written form, so we, too, could all then become the Chosen People of God.